-West Linn's community is invited to participate in City government through serving on one of our Community Advisory Groups (CAGs).
+West Linn's community is invited to participate in City government through serving on one of our CAGs.
 West Linn currently has 14 CAGs.
 Information regarding Community Advisory Groups is found in West Linn Municipal Code, Chapter 2.

-These CAGs provide guidance and expertise on important policy issues that affect the City.
+The City Council created the CAGs to act in an advisory capacity to the Council and help the Council implement its goals.
+CAGs provide guidance and expertise on important policy issues that affect the City.
 CAGs are advisory to the City Council and provide an invaluable service to our community by providing greater understanding of community concerns, values, and perspectives.
-CAGs are not legislative bodies and cannot establish policies or enact law; they serve to make recommendations to the City Council.
-The City Council can accept, reject, or modify and recommendations of the committee.

-City Council may create CAGs to aid the Council in the conduct of public affairs.
-All CAGs are governed by the West Linn Municipal Code, West Linn Charter, State law, and Public Meeting Laws.
+CAGs are not legislative bodies or decision makers and cannot establish policies or enact law; they make recommendations to the City Council.
+The City Council can accept, reject, or modify any recommendations of the committee.
+All CAGs are governed by the West Linn Municipal Code, West Linn Charter, and State law including, but not limited to Public Meeting Law and Government Ethics Law.

-All CAGs shall consist of seven members each, except for the Budget Committee which shall consist of five members and the Youth Advisory Council which will vary between 10 to 20 members.
+CAGs shall consist of seven members each, except for the Audit Committee, which consists of one community member, the Budget Committee which consists of a number equal to the number of members of West Linn City Council, and the Youth Advisory Council which will vary between 10 to 20 members.
 All members shall be selected based on their qualifications.
 All members shall serve a four-year term, except members of the Committee for Community Involvement community members who serve a two-year term, and appointments to fill vacancies shall be for the remainder of the unexpired term.
 All regular terms shall commence with appointment and shall expire on December 31st of the term year.

-Each committee member has the obligation to work cooperatively with other committee members.
-Committee members should exercise self-discipline and strive to be objective, fair, and courteous with each other as well as with staff and the public.
+The West Linn City Council desires to promote civil discourse through action and education to improve public policy decision and processes.
+Civil discourse means mutually respectful, courteous, constructive, and orderly communication.
+As dedicated volunteers serving the City, CAG members have a responsibility to ensure that meetings are conducted a manner that promotes greater understanding and respect for the City's responsibilities and community needs.
+Each committee member has the obligation to work cooperatively with other committee members, City staff, and community members.
+Committee members should strive to be objective, fair, and courteous with each other as well as with staff and the public.
 Respect for the time of other committee members, staff and the public is important.

-In 2019, Council passed Ordinance 1704 setting forth the policy and procedure for reporting and investigation of workplace harassment which every CAG member is required to acknowledge that they have received a copy of and agree to act in accordance with the policy.
+In 2019, Council passed Ordinance 1704 setting forth the policy and procedure for reporting and investigation of workplace harassment.
+Every CAG member is required to acknowledge that they have received a copy of and agree to act in accordance with the policy.

-Members of all CAGs serve at the pleasure of Council.
+CAG members serve at the pleasure of Council.
 A CAG may recommend to Council removal of one of its members for misconduct or non-performance of duty.
 Non-performance of duty occurs if a member has unexcused absences from three meetings within a calendar year.
 Council may remove any CAG member prior to the expiration of the member's term.
 Written notice of removal shall be provided to the affected member.
 If a member resigns or is removed, the Mayor may appoint a replacement for the remainder of the term.

 Meetings.
 CAGs shall meet as needed to accomplish the duties assigned to the group, the Council goals and other business needs of the City.
-Most committees will meet once per month, except for the Audit Committee which meets once a year, the Budget Committee which meets biannually, and the Committee for Community involvement which meets when there is a communication plan involving land use.
-Committees may meet more or less frequently depending on need.
+Most CAGs will meet once per month, except for the Audit Committee which meets once a year, and the Budget Committee which meets biannually.
+CAGs may meet more or less frequently depending on need.